 Chris Watts was elected Mayor in May 2014 and is serving his third term.
 He previously served three terms as a Council Member representing District 4.
 Mayor Watts graduated from Denton High School before going on to the University of North Texas and obtaining a Bachelor’s in Computer Science and a Master’s in Education Counseling and Student Services.
 In 1990, Mayor Watts switched his career path from computer programmer and analyst to real estate broker and investor.
 He later attended Texas Wesleyan University School of Law, received his Doctor of Jurisprudence in 2000, and pursued a career in real estate law.
 He has coached students for the American Bar Association Student Division Negotiation Competition for the past several years.
 Mayor Watts has owned and operated a real estate investment firm for over 20 years.

 Committee Assignments: Agenda Committee, Audit/Finance Committee, Council Airport Committee, Council Appointee Performance Review Committee, Hotel Occupancy Tax and Sponsorship Committee, Convention and Visitor Bureau Advisory Board, DCTA (Denton County Transportation Authority), North Texas Commission, Texas Municipal Power Agency, Development Code Review Committee (ad hoc).

 Gerard Hudspeth, District 1

 Gerard Hudspeth was elected to District 1 in May 2017 and is serving his second term.
 He was elected Mayor Pro Tem in May 2019.
 Preceding his election, he served on the City of Denton’s Planning and Zoning Commission and various other boards.
-Councilman Hudspeth is an alumnus of Denton high school and a graduate of North Central Texas College.
+Council Member Hudspeth is an alumnus of Denton High School and a graduate of North Central Texas College.
 He has worked in the legal industry for over 16 years and is currently a Process Service Manager and Litigation Support Consultant.
-Giving back to the community is a passion of his that has lead him to serve as a CASA volunteer for over 8 years and as a Mentor Denton volunteer.
+Giving back to the community is a passion of his that has led him to serve as a CASA volunteer for over eight years and as a Mentor Denton volunteer.
 His favorite book is Joseph: A Man of Integrity and Forgiveness by Charles R. Swindoll.
-His Favorite movie is A Few Good Men by Rob Reiner.
+His favorite movie is A Few Good Men by Rob Reiner.